IDotD/IDotD.github.io/Server-Api.md

 This group of services handles everything chat related.
 These do return error-object with the keys success, message and possibly login.

-Success will be false in case of errors and if it is an error that will likely e solved by logging in again, login will be set to true.
+Success will be false in case of errors and if it is an error that will likely be solved by logging in again, login will be set to true.

 ## Accounts

+Get all required information about logged-in users, including yourself.
+This takes no additional payload of any kind.

+The members object contains the rank of each user, organised by chat and then user, while the users object contains a list of active platforms and the user's name.

+### Example

+Chat 17 with user 1:

+`{"self":1,"members":{17:{1:Owner}},"users":{1:{name:"Idrinth",platforms:{"k":true,"f":false,"a":false,"n":true}}}`

+### Other Responses

+`{"success":false,"message":"please login again","login":true}`

 ## Create